orsonteodoro/oiledmachine-overlay/docs/EBUILD_STYLE_GUIDELINE.md

 }

 pkg_postinst() {
-ewarn "The datacenter stole Larry The Cows water!"
+ewarn "The data center stole Larry The Cows water!"
 	if ! use cowpen ; then
 ewarn
 ewarn "Security Notice"